Trace and Kunneth formulas for singularity categories and applications: Abstract

 \section{Abstract}

 We present an $\ell$-adic trace formula for saturated and admissible dg-categories over a base monoidal dg-category.
-As an application, we prove (a version of) Bloch's conductor conjecture (\cite[Conjecture, p.
-423]{bl}), under the additional hypothesis that the inertia group acts with unipotent monodromy. \\
+Moreover, we prove K\"unneth formulas for dg-category of singularities, and for inertia-invariant vanishing cycles.
+As an application, we prove a version of Bloch's Conductor Conjecture (stated by Spencer Bloch in 1985), under the additional hypothesis that the monodromy action of the inertia group is unipotent. \\